lakshayvaishnav/stable-coin/README.md

-Stable coin contract - will be building using Rust and solana libraries.

-## Features to be added
+## Stablecoin Smart Contract (Solana + Rust)

+This smart contract enables minting and burning of a stablecoin backed by collateral on the Solana blockchain.

+### ✅ Planned Features
-[] - deposit collateral and mint tokens
+- [ ] Deposit collateral and mint stablecoins
-[] - redeem collateral and burn tokens
+- [ ] Redeem collateral and burn stablecoins
-[] - liquidate pool to get yield
+- [ ] Liquidate collateral pool to extract yield